Bromley Borough Foodbank

 Bromley Homeless Shelter

-The Bromley Homeless Shelter provides a cooked evening meal, safe warm overnight accommodation, and breakfast each winter from 1 December to mid-March for up to 12 homeless people (guests) in Bromley Bourough.
+The Bromley Homeless Shelter was established by a number of Christian churches in Bromley including St Joseph’s church.
+It started by providing a cooked evening meal, safe warm overnight accommodation, and breakfast, each winter from November to March for up to 12 homeless people (guests) in the borough of Bromley.

 Centre for Catholic Formation

 For over 40 years, the Centre for Catholic Formation has held talks, courses and events to serve the ongoing formation of the lay people in the Archdiocese of Southwark.
 The CCF is responsible for assisting parishes in the work of adult formation, the training of catechists and helping to spread the good news of Jesus Christ (evangelisation) across South London and the county of Kent.

 The Office for the Ongoing Formation of Priests works closely with the CCF to both nourish the faith life of priests and help them in their task to guide the people in their pastoral care.
 A vitally important part of this work is raising awareness of disability.

 The Christians Against Poverty (CAP) Bromley Partnership was established in 2017 and was initially funded by five Bromley churches, one of these being St Joseph’s.
 These churches have chosen to work together to set up and operate the Bromley CAP Debt Centre, which is one of 300 CAP debt centres in the UK.
 The aim of the centre is to enable individuals who find themselves in serious financial difficulties to manage their way out of debt, and have the opportunity to explore a life transforming faith in Jesus Christ.